|← Chapter 4·||Turning Signs (Contents)||References||blog|

 That has not been rent.— Yeats, ‘Crazy Jane Talks with the Bishop’

 Now listen to one aneither and liss them down and smoothen out your leaves of rose.
 The war is o'er.
 Wimwim wimwim!
 Was it Unity Moore or Estella Swifte or Varina Fay or Quarta Quaedam?
 Toemaas, mark oom for yor ounckel!
 Pigeys, hold op med yer leg!
-Who, but who (for second time of asking) was then the scourge of the parts about folkrich Lucalizod, it was wont to be asked, as, in ages behind of the Homo Capite Erectus, what price Peabody's money, or, to put it bluntly, whence is the herringtons' white cravat, as, in epochs more cainozoic, who struck Buckley, though nowadays as thentimes every schoolfilly of sevenscore moons or more who knows her intimologies and every colleen bawl aroof and every redflammelwaving warwife and widowpeace upon Dublin Wall for ever knows as yayas is yayas how it was Buckleyself (we need no blooding paper to tell it neither) who struck and the Russian generals (da! da!) instead of Buckley who was caddishly struck by him when by herselves.Some would say that primal speech is incomprehensible, which may be true in a sense, or in a nonsense.
-Intimologies then are ways of turning signs outside in.— FW2, 80
+Who, but who (for second time of asking) was then the scourge of the parts about folkrich Lucalizod, it was wont to be asked, as, in ages behind of the Homo Capite Erectus, what price Peabody's money, or, to put it bluntly, whence is the herringtons' white cravat, as, in epochs more cainozoic, who struck Buckley, though nowadays as thentimes every schoolfilly of sevenscore moons or more who knows her intimologies and every colleen bawl aroof and every redflammelwaving warwife and widowpeace upon Dublin Wall for ever knows as yayas is yayas how it was Buckleyself (we need no blooding paper to tell it neither) who struck and the Russian generals (da! da!) instead of Buckley who was caddishly struck by him when by herselves.Some would say that such ‘primal’ speech is incomprehensible, which may be true in a sense, or in a nonsense.
+Intimology is not defined in the Oxford English Dictionary, but it ought to mean the study of intimacy – a word which has its origin in Latin intimus, meaning ‘inmost, deepest, profound or close in friendship’ (OED).
+The English adjective intimate is intimately related to the verb intimate, ‘to make known or communicate by any means however indirect; hence, to signify, indicate; to imply, to suggest, to hint at’ (OED); acts of intimating are called intimations.
+The study of a Zen koan is a kind of intimology, a way of turning signs outside in.— FW2, 80

-The immediate character or Firstness of your consciousness, grounding as it does your entire experience of the world, must logically extend to the whole universe insofar as you could ever know it.
+The immediate character or Firstness of your consciousness must be involved in whatever you feel or know now.
 The universes of discourse and of reality can only be wholly thus.
 Heraclitus put it this way:

 οὐκ ἐμοῦ ἀλλὰ τοῦ λόγου ἀκούσαντας ὁμολογεῖν σοφόν ἐστιν ἓν πάντα εἶναι.We might say that the universe is necessarily a whole because the wholeness of immediacy, or presence itself, precedes the ‘thinginess’ of any parts distinguishable within it.
-The presence being one, intimologies are homologies.
 What i am calling ‘one presence,’ Peirce called ‘the phenomenon’ at first, but then became dissatisfied with that term and created a new word for it, phaneron: